HallAstroResearch/PyQSOFit/README.md

 ### Installation

-See the j0242 folder
-example.ipynb notebook in the example folder.

 Move to the folder in which you want the PyQSOFit source code folder to be created, then type:

 git clone https://github.com/HallAstroResearch/PyQSOFit